Google Shopping Ads can be great. But getting them to the point where they can make money can be a real PITA.

 - Nothing (not even spending your budget)

-- All of your budget is being spent on one product or product group
+- Most of your budget is being spent on one product or product group

-- Look for irrelevant keywords and exclude those from your campaign
+- Look through your Search Terms report to find irrelevant search queries and exclude those from your campaigns

 - Improve your product feed to make sure the most profitable products get the budget they need

-For most of my clients, this setup is the biggest hurdle.
+With most of my students, I see the same, the setup process is the biggest hurdle.